 - g.
 Effects on vehicular and pedestrian safety: Due to limited parking on-site, orientation of on-site and off-site parking arrangements and access (including the back-up egress), and vicinity of sidewalk and high-traffic area, there is a distinct potential for negative impacts of vehicles to vehicular and pedestrian safety. - h.
 Ability of the police, fire, and EMS personnel to respond to emergency calls on the site: Location is very close to police and fire (less than 800 feet) and hospitals within a half-mile and mile. - i.
-Logic of the internal traffic layout: It is not logical as compared to code requirements for parking; and to best means of ingress and egress.
-4 spaces are required on site.
+Logic of the internal traffic layout: 4 spaces are required on site.
 1 is provided on site in compliance with code, though it may create back-out problems.
 1 is provided off-site, but it may create back-out problems.
 And 2 required spaces are not provided.
-The current and proposed arrangement is a safety impact.
-Further, due to parking being provided through agreements with the state and adjacent property, this could be lost through revocation, change in ownership, or lot development of adjacent lot or state right-of-way. - k.
-Presence of existing or proposed buffers on the site or immediately adjacent the site: Topography and vegetation provide a decent buffer. - I. Relationship if the proposed conditional use is in a specific location to the goals, policies, and objectives of the comprehensive plan: It is questionable whether Section 2.6.2(K), which supports "development of facilities to accommodate visitors" that do not negatively impact surrounding residential neighborhoods due to substandard parking (number and location) and traffic layout of ingress and egress.
+As conditioned, parking and/or parking ingress and egress, would mitigate impacts to adjacent properties and pedestrians and vehicles. - k.
+Presence of existing or proposed buffers on the site or immediately adjacent the site: Topography and vegetation provide a decent buffer. - I. Relationship if the proposed conditional use is in a specific location to the goals, policies, and objectives of the comprehensive plan: Comp Plan 2030 identifies this area as a key area to develop light commercial uses that are best located centrally to downtown.
+This corridor is a mix of residential and light commercial/professional office.